 Many campuses take mistake number two to heart and swing too far in the opposite way.
 They fail to make it clear to viewers how they can find out more information.

 This is the other side of our tightrope walk and another mistake that must be avoided.
 If campuses want Millennials to engage with their announcements beyond a cursory glance, calls-to-action (CTA) must be clear.

-Success with a clear CTA depends on what type of information is included in the announcement.
+Success with a clear CTA depends on what type of information the campus includes in the announcement.
 Are the announcements informing students about an event?
 Do they need to sign up for something?
 Where do they go to get more information?

 In announcements on digital signage, point users to a communication hub where they can find out more about the announcement details.
-This might be a help desk, booth, phone number, website, or university department where they can speak to a representative.
+So, this might be a help desk, booth, phone number, website, or university department where they can speak to a representative.

 4. Leading with the features instead of the benefits

 Like any other form of advertising, campuses need to approach announcement displays with the needs of their viewers in mind.
 What’s in it for them?
 Why should they bother paying attention to the announcement?